2. Getting Started

 parsing as well.

-With the above Spicy script in a file my-http.spicy
+With the above Spicy script in a file my_http.spicy

 , we can use